 You've seen Gemini Man before.
 What I mean is, the story of Gemini Man feels familiar because the two-decades-old script had been bouncing around Hollywood since before one of the original writers, David Benioff, had ever caught a whiff of Game of Thrones, and it still retains that air of confidence and simplicity.
 It feels like a classic action-adventure movie because, in part, it is -- what makes it new is all the technology that finally managed to catch up with it.

-Gemini Man -- which hits theaters on October 11 -- casts Will Smith as two characters: Henry Brogan, the older, wiser former assassin who just wants to spend the rest of his days in a sleepy fishing village, and Junior, the younger clone of himself who spends the movie trying to hunt him down and kill him after their assassin agency turns against him.
+Gemini Man -- one of our Best Action Movies of 2019, and now on Amazon Prime -- casts Will Smith as two characters: Henry Brogan, the older, wiser former assassin who just wants to spend the rest of his days in a sleepy fishing village, and Junior, the younger clone of himself who spends the movie trying to hunt him down and kill him after their assassin agency turns against him.
 The whole point of the movie is to have two versions of the same actor, an old one and a young one, who both look like they're really punching and kicking and yelling at each other, and thank god it was delayed for so long.
 There is no moment in which this movie would have looked as good as it does right now.

 Truly, Gemini Man looks amazing.
 This is not director Ang Lee's first foray into the world of high frame rates -- that is, movies shot and presented with a frame rate higher than the standard 24 frames per second.
 That's as many still images as our eyes need to see all at once in order to read them as continuous motion, but, for people like Lee, that's just not enough anymore.
 Three years ago, Lee brought us Billy Lynn's Long Halftime Walk, which takes us through the day US Army specialist Billy Lynn and his fellow soldiers appear on TV during the halftime show of the 2004 Thanksgiving football game.
 Hailed as heroes after a firefight in Iraq was caught on camera, the group of soldiers are put into the Hunger Games-y situation onstage, while lights flicker and fireworks go off, knowing that, once the game is over, it's back to their tour of duty.